novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-70.md

 'From pure and innocent Ah-young's perspective, I guess I've already been quite corrupted...'

-Even Lee Hyun-woo had not avoided or not received any hospitality in his previous life.
+In his previous life, Lee Hyun-woo had not avoided nor he refused to receive any hospitality coming his way.

 Of course, in his current life, he didn't particularly enjoy such practices anymore.